 If you are keeping up with my trip, you will know that I just came from Mendoza, home of Malbec.
-Now I am in the land of red meat!
+Now I am in the land of steak and red meat: Buenos Aires.

 We wake up to a bit of a drizzly day.
 We have a great breakfast (full and included with hotel) and just decide to explore Palermo Soho, a cool neighborhood with shopping, bars, restaurants, etc. This is the kind of area that would have a house DJ playing on the sidewalk outside a store.
 And they did!
 I am determined to find a white linen shirt for New Years in Brazil.
 I check shop after shop after shop.
 I find out I am somewhere between an XXL and XXXXXXL in this country and most shops stop at XL… But I find one and it is fabulous!